-Roger Alvarado Allegedly Broke Into Taylor Swift’s Home, Slept In Her Bed
+Roger Alvarado Arrested For Breaking Into Taylor Swift’s Home & He Allegedly Slept In Her Bed

 Taylor Swift recently experienced another scary incident involving a strange man trying to make himself at home in one of the properties she owns.
 As reported by TMZ, this latest incident was particularly alarming because the man actually managed to make it inside her Manhattan townhouse.
-He then proceeded to treat the place a free Airbnb by hopping in bed and going to sleep.
+He then proceeded to treat the place like a free Airbnb by hopping in bed and going to sleep.

-The intruder, who was identified as a 22-year-old Homestead, Florida resident named Roger Alvarado, entered Taylor Swift’s NYC home by using a ladder to get to the fire escape.
+The intruder, who was identified as a 22-year-old Homestead, Florida, resident named Roger Alvarado, entered Taylor Swift’s NYC home by using a ladder to get to the fire escape.
 He only had to climb up one story to reach the residence.
 According to the New York Daily News, neighbors saw Alvarado enter the building by breaking a window using nothing but his bare hand.
 They called the police immediately, but Alvarado made the most of the time that he had in the posh home before they arrived.
 He reportedly took a shower before crawling into a bed and dozing off.

 Roger Alvarado was still fast asleep when police arrived at the scene around noon.
 According to the NYPD, he’s been charged with criminal trespass, criminal mischief, burglary, and stalking.